sergeballif/sergeballif.github.io/_posts/2016-05-29-my-desmos-activities.md

 ## Miscellaneous
 * [Thinking Mathematically](https://teacher.desmos.com/activitybuilder/custom/5686c4dfe3c4035735f37dda) - This activity introduces some expectations for writing in a math course.
 Students also get a chance to explain their reasoning on some questions that they might not think of as math problems.
+* [Monty Hall Problem](https://teacher.desmos.com/activitybuilder/custom/575053e1268a00d7079d6b31) - Students find the best strategy for the Monty Hall Show.
+They grade some sample solutions and try to generalize.
 * [Animation](https://teacher.desmos.com/activitybuilder/custom/56889574f489315635d22fb7) - Students are guided to draw a stick man using tables of points.
 Then they animate the stick man using sliders.
 Once they have the hang of things they get to create their own animation.

 ## Geometry